18 Great LGBTQ Bars In NYC guide image

 LGBTQ Bars

 Stonewall Inn feels historic right when you walk in.
 That’s due, in part, to the fact Marsha P. Johnson and Sylvia Rivera resisted a police raid here, effectively launching the gay rights movement in 1969.
 But also because they probably haven’t renovated in several decades.
-There’s a long bar on the ground floor that’s more divey, and upstairs you’ll find a small stage for drag shows and a bit more energy.
-It’s by no means anyone’s go-to for a wild night out, but if you’ve never been to Stonewall, it’s definitely worth making a trip.
+There’s a long, divey bar on the ground floor, and upstairs you’ll find a small stage for drag shows.
+This place is by no means anyone’s go-to for a wild night out, but if you’ve never been to Stonewall, it’s definitely worth making a trip.
 And it’s still definitely the most fun you’ll have at a New York City Landmark.

 If you find yourself asking why do they have both disco balls AND paper lanterns, you’re not understanding the true appeal of Industry Bar.
 Is it gaudy?
 Yes.
 But if a gay bar is too sharply dressed, can you really trust its true intentions?
-Who really financed this place, anyway?
-At Industry Bar, there’s no question about that.
-Saturdays are the right night to be here—it’s a great, energetic crowd with very high odds of meeting someone new.
+Saturday is the right night to be here.
+You'll find a great, energetic crowd, and you'll have very high odds of meeting someone new.

 This is NYC’s best-known lesbian bar.
 So at some point, you’ll inevitably end up at this small, cash-only, divey place in the West Village, where the ceiling is always completely covered in seasonally appropriate decorations.
 It stays pretty low-key on Thursdays and Fridays, but on weekends it’s packed.
 Expect to meet a minimum of two straight couples looking for a “friend” and one group of non-queer people who visiting a lesbian bar “just for fun.”

-The Eagle is NYC’s staple for the leather/daddy/bear/pup/cub/otter/direwolf community, where you’ll find the most body hair and the least deodorant.
+The Eagle is NYC’s premier leather bar, where you’ll find the most body hair and the least deodorant.
 There are two levels at this Chelsea spot, each with its own full bar, and an excellent rooftop for warmer nights.
 The drinks are reasonably priced and you’ll find early 2000s Falcon porn (the young Matthew Rush kind) playing on the TV screens around the bar.
 If you don’t come prepared with the proper attire, there’s a leather and fetish gear shop in the industrial elevator which floats between floors—but don’t feel bad if you show up in jeans and a t-shirt, because everyone’s welcome.

 This Bushwick dive bar is a mixed queer space where you’ll always find a wide range of people.
 The decor feels cohesive but chaotic, combining the kind of crafts you probably made at camp, with cardboard cutouts of acid-colored spooky masks that were hung up for Halloween but never removed.
 This is a great spot to kick off your night out in Bushwick or hang out casually on a weekday, especially in the backyard space, which is typically fairly empty during the week.
 They’re always playing great music and projecting fashion shows, anime, and old movies on screens inside.

-In our heads, most people’s idea of a fun night out in Park Slope plays out in the backyard of brownstone.
-But ever since this gay bar from the people behind C’mon Everybody opened, the number of exciting things you can do late at night in this neighborhood has drastically increased.
+Ever since this gay bar from the people behind C’mon Everybody opened, the number of exciting things you can do late at night in Park Slope has drastically increased.
 Good Judy has two floors with several booths, banquettes, and high-top tables where you can take jello shots and speak several octaves higher than usual with a group of friends.
 Plus, their events calendar is packed with weekly happenings like dance parties and live piano karaoke.
 So if you want to have a good time in the area and don’t already have a friend with a backyard nearby, head to Good Judy.

 If you’re looking to get drinks at a Harlem bar with shirtless bartenders, drag performances, and Happy Hour specials, head to Alibi Lounge, one of New York City’s last remaining Black-owned gay bars.
 This upbeat spot sits proudly on a busy neighborhood corner with pride flags, velvet ropes, and a long red carpet where you should choreograph a grand entrance.
-Drink specials run until 8pm every night, and they host regular parties, so we’d recommend coming here when you’re in the mood to get a little sloppy on a weeknight.
+They host regular parties, so we’d recommend coming here when you’re in the mood to get a little sloppy on a weeknight.

 Three Dollar Bill hasn’t been around as long as some other places on this guide, but this Brooklyn spot has quickly become one of the most fun queer places in the city.
 There’s an efficient bar at the front, a dance floor with two stages on either end, and an outdoor patio where you can let your sweat dry.
 Between the music, the space to dance out every word of the song, the colorful lights that hit the exposed brick walls, and the upper platform to perform for the commoners below, it’s impossible to have a bad time at Three Dollar Bill.